 Run through your day.
 At this time, decide on the order of activities.
 If needed, switch things to make them work with your schedule.
-Then think about ways you can enhance each lesson.
+Then use teacher metacognition to think about ways you can enhance each lesson.
 Consider the needs of the whole group, individual students, and yourself.
 After all, if the teacher’s not happy, nobody’s happy.

 If you have time for nothing else, do this step.
 A quick morning rehearsal in your head always makes the day run more smoothly.

 In your morning reflection, consider ways your lessons can do double duty.
 Maybe you can reinforce math skills during your science lesson.
 Or perhaps you can teach informational text skills during social studies.

 Consider every angle.
 Sometimes teachers focus only on low achieving students.
 Yes, they struggle every day.
 But now ponder other students.
 Maybe a child needs social guidance.
 And what about those few high ability students in your class?
 Do they need alternative activities so they can learn something new today?

 Choose one or two students each day.
 Then make plans to change their day in a positive way.
 You cannot be all things to all students every day.
 Focus broadly with your lesson planning and narrowly when targeting someone to help.